1.

 6. Conclusions

-cooling the human body.
-Under such conditions, convection accounts for
+mechanism in cooling the human body.
+Under such conditions,

 radiation assumes a minor role in human thermal balance.
 This is

-the enhanced sensation of cold when it is windy.
-These conclusions are
+accounts for the enhanced sensation of cold when it is windy.

 7. Acknowledgments

-reference and insight into the physics of convection.
-I am also
+crucial reference and insight into the physics of convection.
+I

-indebted to Fred Kinley who also provided useful references.
+am also indebted to Fred Kinley who also provided useful

 8. References